JoinCODED/WS-Flutter-M9-CRUD-With-API/02_Getting_Date/02_Get_Request.md

-Our first request to make is a get request that will fetch a list of books so we can display them in our app.
+Our first request is `get request`, which fetches a list of books to be displayed in the app.

-Create a function called `getBooks` that will return a future list of books:
+1. In the `books.dart` file, create a function called `getBooks` that returns a future list of books:

 ```dart
   Future<List<Book>> getBooks() async {
   }
 ```

-We will mark it as `async` because it yields a future, and we will initialize the list of books and we will see why in a bit:
+We marked it as `async` because it yields a future.

+2. Initialize a list variable named `books` to store the response data in:

 ```dart
   Future<List<Book>> getBooks() async {